 Yonne region and the Northern section of the canal

 This is the northern section of the Burgundy Canal.
-The canal flows from the south east to the north west and emptys into the river Yonne.
-The river Yonne the flows into the river Seine.
+The canal flows from the southeast to the northwest and empties into the River Yonne.
+The river Yonne flows into the river Seine.

 Central northern section of the canal